To detect and monitor muscle damage and to help diagnose conditions associated with muscle damage

 Measurement of CK is requested in people who have sustained severe muscle trauma, particularly from crush injuries, burns or electrocution, and are likely to develop rhabdomyolysis.

-CK may also be requested in those who develop symptoms or signs of rhabdomyolysis
+CK may also be requested in those who develop symptoms or signs of less severe muscle damage

 - after being immobile for a long time on a hard surface, for example during an operation or after a stroke, drugs or alcohol